-Sharon McKendry, our international head of life sciences, on her recent visit to India and the opportunities it revealed for Scottish companies.
+Sharon McKendry, our international head of life sciences, on our recent industry trade mission to India and the opportunities it revealed for Scottish companies.

-The end of June saw me depart from Glasgow bound for Hyderabad and a whirlwind tour of India and its life sciences’ companies, press and locally-based Scottish Development International colleagues.
+The end of June saw me depart from Glasgow bound for Hyderabad on a whirlwind tour of India and its life sciences’ companies, press and locally-based Scottish Development International colleagues.

 The message I carried was clear: in the face of the challenges we face globally, no single company, health provider, clinician or researcher can overcome them alone and in isolation.

 No one of us is as smart or as innovative as all of us coming together to tackle a challenge or exploit an opportunity.